Anne de Montmorency, 1st Duke of Montmorency: Picardy

-The family's control of Picardie was aided by the presence of two Montmorency clients in subsidiary governorships, that of Péronne and Boulogne.
+The family's control of Picardy was aided by the presence of two Montmorency clients in subsidiary governorships, that of Péronne and Boulogne.
 Jean II de Humières the governor of the former accompanied Montmorency in 1527 on his embassy to England, the governor of Boulogne Oudard du Biez meanwhile received a 10,000 livres bounty thanks to the efforts of Montmorency to push the sum through the chambre des comptes (chamber of accounts).
 Both men reported on their efforts to raise funds for the crown in 1529, the nobility of Péronne refused to shoulder the tenth that Humières proposed, leaving the governor to write to Montmorency for advice on how to proceed.
 The nobility of Boulogne meanwhile offered a twentieth forcing Montmorency to write to du Biez that such a sum was not acceptable to the king.
 Du Biez protested that the land was ravaged by the effects of war.

 As for Montmorency personally, he had lands around Boulogne, and therefore the presence of his client in the governorship of the centre aided him greatly in the extraction of revenues.